openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 )
 ```
+The `name` parameter defines the distribution name.
+Typically the distribution name matches the component name.

 Any dependencies that component requires should be listed in the `install_requires` field.

-The component executor uses the `mpf.exported_component` `entry_points` field to specify which class is the component.
+The component executor looks in the `entry_points` element and uses the `mpf.exported_component` field to determine
-The right hand side of `component = ` should be the dotted module name, followed by a `:`, followed by the name of the
+the component class.
+The right hand side of `component = ` should be the dotted module name, followed by a `:`,
-class.
+followed by the name of the class.
 In the above example, `MyComponent` is the class name.
-The module is listed as `my_component.my_component`
+The module is listed as
-because `MyComponent` is in the `my_component.py` file and `my_component.py` is in the `mpf_component` package.
+`my_component.my_component` because `MyComponent` is in the `my_component.py` file and `my_component.py` is in the
+`mpf_component` package.

 **3\.
-Create descriptor.json file in MyComponent/plugin-files/descriptor.**
+Create descriptor.json file in MyComponent/plugin-files/descriptor:**

-The `batchLibrary` field should match the distribution name.
-The distribution name is declared using the `name` field
+The `batchLibrary` field should match the distribution name from the setup.py file.
-in the call to `setuptools.setup` from setup.py.
-Typically this is the same name as the component.
 In this example the
 field should be: `"batchLibrary" : "MyComponent"`.
 See [Packaging and Registering a Component](Packaging-and-Registering-a-Component/index.html) for details about
 the descriptor format.